doppeltilde/image_video_classification/README.md

 ## Usage

+> [!NOTE]
+> Please be aware that the initial classification process may require some time, as the model is being downloaded.

+> [!TIP]
-### Interactive API documentation can be found at: http://localhost:8000/docs
+> Interactive API documentation can be found at: http://localhost:8000/docs

 ### Image Classification
 `POST` request to the `/api/image-classification` endpoint.